 Aliecia Shepherd became the program analyst for the extramural NIDDK Division of Kidney, Urologic, and Hematologic Diseases.
 Previously, she was an extramural support assistant assigned to the division by the NIH Office of the Director.
 Before coming to NIH, Shepherd served as a staff associate for the National League of Cities.

 Dr. Averell H. Sherker became scientific advisor for viral hepatitis and liver diseases in NIDDK’s Liver Disease Research Branch in the Division of Digestive Diseases and Nutrition.
 He previously directed the Center for Liver Diseases at Washington Hospital Center and hepatology research at McGill University.
 In addition, he was attending physician in the Liver Transplantation Program at Georgetown University Hospital and continues as associate professor of clinical medicine at Georgetown University School of Medicine.

 A fond farewell

-Jane Schriver, the director of the NIDDK Office of Workforce Development and Planning, retired from NIH service in December after more than 36 years, the last eight of them in NIDDK.
+Jane Schriver, the director of the NIDDK Workforce, Development, and Planning Branch, retired from NIH service in December after more than 36 years, the last eight of them in NIDDK.

 Dr. Dale Benos, chairman of the University of Alabama at Birmingham’s Department of Physiology and Biophysics, died in October 2010.
 Among many contributions to NIH, he was a member of eight NIH special study sections.
 Internationally recognized in the fields of physiology and biophysics, he was continuously funded by NIH since 1976 and served as the principal investigator for 19 individual research grants over the years.